The slug club

 -They say that she’s also… »

--Oh, you would wonder, tight?
+-Oh, you would wonder, right?
 I mean : she only saved my life, among others?
 Oh, and she only just helped prevent your parents from ingesting more poison?
 And dreadfully she seems to intend to help them heal?
 That’s the young woman you mean, is it, Longbottom?
 She sounds terrible, indeed! » The silence that followed was a little uncomfortable.
 The boy coughed.

 They say she can also turn into snake.
 And… Nagini… You’ve seen her… And… » Severus showed his neck, and snapped :

 -Yes, I have.
-Close enough. » the boy gasped.
+Close enough. »

 -I didn’t mean it like that. »

 -No, your intentions were pure.
 A gryffindor’s intentions are always pure, aren’t they?
-You can never beat their perfect little moral standards… » Severus sighed.
+You can never beat their perfect little moral standards… She’s not Nagini.
+She’s my friend.
+She saved my life.
+And she’s trying to help your parents.
+What can you not understand? »

 -But she won’t be able to stay under control forever. »